EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 A new component ElectricLoadCenter:Storage:Converter will be added to model power conversion losses when converting AC to DC for grid supplied power to charge DC storage device.

-A number of known issues will be addressed as part of a general rewrite of code and comprehensive edit of documentation, including:
+A number of known issues related to storage will be addressed as part of a general rewrite of code and comprehensive edit of documentation, including:
 	1. Issue #3211 -- capacity limited to on-site generator charging.
 	2. issue #5004 -- battery won't charge at its max rate
 	3. Issue #4273 -- documentation of storage rules and behavior.